phillipgessert/phillipgessert.github.io/faq.md

 For live projects, I include up to ten text adjustments for no cost.
 So if you discover a typo after I’ve already begun your project, I’ll adjust ten of them for you for free.

-After ten of them, I’m glad to continue making your text adjustments at **$1** apiece.
+After ten of them, I’m glad to continue making your text adjustments at **$1 apiece**.

 And when the project has been completed, if you choose to make further adjustments, they’ll cost **$25 per book plus $1 per edit**.